Training courses connected with acquiring Luxembourgish nationality

 2. Any non-Luxembourger who meets the conditions laid down in the Law of 8 March 2017 may acquire Luxembourgish nationality by option.

-- In the cases set out below, the acquisition of Luxembourgish nationality by option is dependent on having obtained the 'Living together' certificate and having been assessed in the Luxembourgish language:
+- In the cases stipulated below, acquiring Luxembourgish nationality by option requires obtaining the "Living together" certificate and the assessment of level in Luxembourgish language:

 - parent of a Luxembourgish minor;

-- adult who has carried out the undertakings resulting from a Reception and Integration Contract (Contrat d’accueil et d’intégration - CAI);
+- adults having fulfilled the obligations arising from the Welcome and Integration Contract (Contrat d'accueil et d'intégration - CAI);

-- adult who arrived in the Grand Duchy before the age of 18;
+- adults who settled in Luxembourg before the age of 18;

 - For an adult who has been legally living in the Grand Duchy for at least 20 years, only a certificate of having attended 24 hours of language classes in Luxembourgish is required under the option procedure.